-Several speakers that are in great demand have been recently confirmed for the 9th annual Homeland Security Professionals Conference and Expo held in Orlando from November 4th -6th at the Florida Hotel and Conference center.
+Several speakers that are in great demand have been recently confirmed for the 9th Annual Homeland Security Professionals Conference and Expo held in Orlando from November 4th -6th at the Florida Hotel and Conference center.
 This seminal conference brings together the top people in US Homeland Security and has been attracting a number of global participants from as far as Asia and Africa.
 With the theme of “Better Tools for mitgating Terrorism and High Risk Crime” the conference promises to be the most informative yet.

-Dr. Tanya Glenn - Personal and Professional Resilience: Are You Ready?
+Subject: Personal and Professional Resilience: Are You Ready?

 This workshop is designed to educate participants on personal aspects of resilience as well as professional readiness for catastrophic events.
 It will outline the most recent research on what makes an individual resilient and challenge students to improve their personal resilience.
 The workshop will also address workplace resilience by examining business cultures, attitudes and protocol for incident preparedness.
 An emphasis will be placed on implementing the right attitude and capabilities to manage a large scale incidents.